 The heatsink only comes with the 1TB and 2TB version of the SSD, so you’ll need to install an aftermarket heatsink if you pick up the 500GB version.

 Where to buy the Samsung Pro 980 SSD

 - 500GB (No heatsink): Amazon Australia ($149) | Mwave ($149)

 - 1TB: Mwave ($249) | PC Case Gear ($259) | Scorptec ($269)

 - 2TB: Mwave ($449) | PC Case Gear ($459) | Scorptec ($499)

 What aftermarket coolers are compatible with the PS5?

-This is a case where you’ll want to do a bit of math and double check the height and width of everything.
+This is a case where you’ll want to do a bit of math and double-check the height and width of everything.
 Remember, the entire NVMe drive has to fit within 110mm x 25mm x 11.25mm, which includes the cooling unit.
-So if you’ve got a NVMe drive like the 980 Pro which is 80.3mm x 22.6mm x 0.23mm, you need to make sure the cooler fits within that range.
+So if you’ve got an NVMe drive like the 980 Pro which is 80.3mm x 22.6mm x 0.23mm, you need to make sure the cooler fits within that range.

-One heatsink that will fit — using the rubber bands or screws — is the ELUTENG M.2 2280 heatsink, which will set you back around $37.
-Another option is the icepc M.2 graphene copper heatsink, which will cost $23 from Amazon after shipping.
+One heatsink that will fit — using the rubber bands or screws — is the ELUTENG M.2 2280 heatsink, which will set you back around $33.
+Another option is the icepc M.2 graphene copper heatsink, which will cost around $25 from Amazon Australia.